 This year, why not make a savory Loaded Thanksgiving Pizza for a delicious holiday twist?
 Top your homemade pizza crust with garlic parmesan sauce, melty mozzarella, smoky bacon and colorful veggies.

 If your Thanksgiving menu is feeling a little stale, I have the perfect solution.
 Thanksgiving pizza combines all-American fall holiday flavors with the dough, a cheesy dish everyone loves.
-This pizza recipe is a crowd-pleaser any time of year, but it's a great replacement for turkey if you're looking to shake things up this holiday season.
+This Best Loaded Thanksgiving Pizza recipe is a crowd-pleaser any time of year, but it's a great replacement for turkey if you're looking to shake things up this holiday season.

 There are three components to this pizza: the homemade dough, the garlic parmesan sauce and the toppings.
 Start by making the dough first, as it needs time to rest. then make the sauce and toppings, assemble bake and enjoy!